How To Start A Wellness Journey That Makes You Feel Good

 You will also find that by journaling, reflecting and setting boundaries, you are more likely to stick to your wellness plan as you have more confidence and trust in yourself.

-5 | Be flexible with your journey and enjoy the process
+6 | Be flexible and enjoy the process!

 If your wellness journey doesn’t make you feel happy (or healthy) then tear it up and start over.

 It shouldn’t feel like a chore.
+You want it to be enjoyable!

-The key is to make it work for you.
-You get to choose your goals, you get to choose what approach you take, and you get to choose what methods and practices you use.
+You get to choose your goals, you get to choose what approach you take, and you get to choose what tools and practices you use.
+So customise it until it makes you feel good.

 “Life is not about the destination, but about the journey instead.
 We get so caught up in focusing on the final goal that life just passes us by in the process.
 In many ways well-being is the same.
 Well-being is not suddenly achieved once we attain these goals, it is with us all the way.”